mshaek/Glaucoma_detection_task/README.md

 # Data Preprocessing Techniques
 The following data preprocessing techniques were used:

 •	Image resizing: All images were resized to a standard size of 299x299 pixels.
 This helps to reduce the computational cost of training the model.

 •	Image normalization: The intensity values of all images were normalized to a range of 0 and 1.

 •	Optic disc cropping: This is a suggested image preprocessing step.
 The optic disc region was cropped from each image.
 This helps to focus the model on the most important part of the image for glaucoma detection.

 # Model Architecture and Training
 A pre-trained Xception model was used for glaucoma detection.
-A couple of feature extraction layers and a classification layer added according to the task.
+A couple of feature extraction layers and a classification layer were added according to the task.
 The model was fine-tuned on the dataset of fundus images to learn the discriminative features of glaucoma.
 The model was trained using the Adam optimizer and a cross-entropy loss function.
 The model was trained for 10 epochs.

-Model Evaluation Scores
+# Model Evaluation Scores
 The model was evaluated on a held-out test set of 100 fundus images.
 The following evaluation scores were obtained:

 AUC: 0.5174 (95% CI: 0.4884, 0.5465)

 Sensitivity: 0.7349 (95% CI: 0.7076, 0.7623)

 Specificity: 0.3 (95% CI: 0.2716, 0.3284)

 # Discussion